bsdpot/potluck/dmarc-report/CHECKLIST.md

 To force a rebuild of the pot image for the potluck site, increment Z of version="x.y.Z" in:
 * `dmarc-report.ini`

+## Python updates
+Make sure to update python39 and py39-{packagename} in the following files on Python version change:
+* dmarc-report.sh

 ## Shellcheck
 Was `shellcheck` run on all applicable shell files?